rmartin-sc/js-basics/README.md

 In JS, classes and inheritance hierarchies can be implemented using JavaScript's [prototype system](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).
 To gain a truly deep understanding of JS it is important to understand this system.

-However, as of ES2015, a more traditional syntax for implementing classes and inheritance was introduced to ease transition for programmers coming from languages such as C# and Java.
+However, as of ES2015, a more conventional syntax for implementing classes and inheritance was introduced to ease transition for programmers coming from languages such as C# and Java.

 Note that there is [much more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) to the class syntax in JavaScript than what is presented here, but this will get you started.